Shopify/shopify_app/docs/Upgrading.md

 Note that the following steps are *optional* and only apply to **embedded** applications.
 However, they can improve the loading time of your embedded app at installation and re-auth.

-- For embedded applications, update any controller that renders a full page reload (e.g: your home controller) to redirect using `Shopify::Auth.embedded_app_url`, if the `embedded` query argument is not present or does not equal `1`.
+- For embedded applications, update any controller that renders a full page reload (e.g: your home controller) to redirect using `ShopifyAPI::Auth.embedded_app_url`, if the `embedded` query argument is not present or does not equal `1`.
 Example [here](https://github.com/Shopify/shopify-app-template-ruby/pull/35/files#)
 - If your app already has a frontend that uses App Bridge, this gem now supports using that to redirect out of the iframe before OAuth.
 Example [here](https://github.com/Shopify/shopify-frontend-template-react/blob/main/pages/ExitIframe.jsx)
   - In your `shopify_app.rb` initializer, configure `.embedded_redirect_url` to the path of the route you added above.
   - If you don't set this route, then the `shopify_app` gem will automatically load its own copy of App Bridge and perform this redirection without any additional configuration.